AndyMoran/falcon9-bayesian-reliability-analysis/README.md

 # Falcon 9 Bayesian Reliability and Reuse Economics

-This project uses hierarchical Bayesian modelling to estimate the landing reliability of SpaceX Falcon 9 boosters and to evaluate when booster recovery is economically worthwhile.
-The analysis combines engineering‑driven reliability modelling with a simple expected‑value framework to show how mission difficulty shapes the economics of reuse.
+This project uses Bayesian modelling to estimate how reliably Falcon 9 boosters land and when recovery makes economic sense.
+The analysis separates intrinsic hardware capability from mission difficulty, then uses a simple expected‑value model to show how those two forces shape the economics of reuse.

 All code and figures are in the accompanying Jupyter notebook.

 ## 1. Motivation

-Reusable rockets only make sense when landing reliability is high enough to justify the risk.
-Falcon 9 boosters fly a wide range of missions, from easy LEO deployments to demanding GTO and high‑energy trajectories.
+Reusable rockets only pay off when landing reliability is high enough to justify the risk.
+Falcon 9 boosters fly everything from easy LEO missions to demanding GTO and high‑energy trajectories.
 These missions differ in difficulty, and that difficulty drives recovery outcomes.

-This project asks three questions:
+This project asks three straightforward questions:

-- How reliable are Falcon 9 landings across Blocks, orbits, and mission profiles
+How reliable are Falcon 9 landings across Blocks, orbits, and mission profiles?

-- How much does mission difficulty affect recovery success
+How much does mission difficulty affect recovery success?

-- Under what conditions is reuse economically favourable
+Under what conditions is reuse economically worthwhile?

-The goal is clarity: separate hardware capability from operational difficulty, and show how each contributes to the economics of reuse.
+The goal is to: show what the hardware can do, show what the missions demand, and explain how the two interact.

 ## 2. Data and Method

 **Hierarchical Bayesian Model**

 A multilevel logistic model estimates landing probability using:

 - Block generation (intrinsic hardware capability)